-I feel a need to clarify the distinction because I have recently begun to encounter news articles on orthorexia that incorrectly apply the term to people who merely follow non-mainstream theories of healthy eating.
+I feel a need to clarify the distinction because many articles on orthorexia incorrectly apply the term to people who merely follow non-mainstream theories of healthy eating.
 This incorrect usage is partly my fault, because in my original orthorexia essay I failed to emphasize the distinction

 Orthorexia is an emotionally disturbed, self-punishing relationship with food that involves a progressively shrinking universe of foods deemed acceptable.
 A gradual constriction of many other dimensions of life occurs so that thinking about healthy food can becomes the central theme of almost every moment of the day, the sword and shield against every kind of anxiety, and the primary source of self-esteem, value and meaning.
 This may result in social isolation, psychological disturbance and even, possibly, physical harm.

-To put it another way, the search for healthy eating has become unhealthy.
+To put it another way, the search for healthy eating can become unhealthy.

 Diet as Risk Factor

 The issues of “theory of healthy diet” and orthorexia are not entirely separate, because it isn’t possible to develop orthorexia without at first adopting a theory of healthy food.
-However, in many ways, the specific details of the theory are irrelevant.
+However, the specific details of the theory are almost irrelevant.
 Orthorexia = disordered eating in relationship to [insert any restrictive theory of healthy diet here, even mainstream medical theories.]

 As a matter of practical fact, some theories present more risk of orthorexia than others.
 The more restrictive the diet, the more likely it is to set off the psychological factors that lead to an eating disorder.

-The basic “clean eating” diet, which focuses on organic whole foods, free of preservatives, antibiotics and GMOs, barely qualifies as a restrictive theory of healthy eating and only occasionally leads to orthorexia.
-Going gluten-free is useless for most, but it’s also pretty harmless.
+The basic “clean eating” diet, which focuses on organic whole foods, free of preservatives, antibiotics and GMOs, barely qualifies as a restrictive theory of healthy eating at all, and only occasionally leads to orthorexia.
+Going gluten-free is useless for most, but it’s also harmless.

 A truly extreme diet like fruitarianism is orthorexic almost by definition — it does not provide nutrition compatible with health, and in order to become a fruitarian a person must have already gone pretty far afield on the path of obsession.
 But with a nutritionally sound diet, what matters is not whether the theory is wrong or right, scientific or unscientific.
 It’s how it impacts you as a person.